LeombE/LeombE/README.md

 ## Current focus

-- Building clean, public GitHub projects that are easy to review
+- Preparing for Data Analyst internship roles in Malaysia
+- Upgrading each pinned repository into a case study style portfolio project
-- Improving project documentation, dashboards and reproducible workflows
+- Improving documentation, sample outputs, validation and reproducible workflows

 ---